 Another example is creating a tight to-do list for your upcoming week when the things on your list reflect your fears more than love.
 Maybe you commit to helping your friend moving out, although it brings you a lot of time pressure.
 Your fear wins you over because you’re worried to say no as you might lose them if you don’t help them out, so you do it anyway.

 Or you’re in your 30s, and you’re afraid that you’ll end up single and without children.
 Then you meet someone who is okay, but you don’t feel in love with them.
 Regardless you marry them because you’re afraid that you wouldn’t meet someone better.

 Often people take actions based on their social conditioning without even realizing it.
-Your family has conditioned you to have specific values, lifestyle, living standards, etc. When you were little, you accepted these family patterns without questioning them so you internalized their beliefs so much that now you can’t distinguish whether they reflect you or not.
+Your family has conditioned you to have specific values, lifestyles, living standards, etc. When you were little, you accepted these family patterns without questioning them, so you internalized their beliefs so much that now you can’t distinguish whether they reflect you or not.

 Now you’re adult but you still unconsciously base your decisions on what your family (or friends) expects from you.